by Roger A. Reid

 Being prepared—knowing you’re ready—raises your confidence.
 You can’t fail because you can do it in your sleep.
 Even if your brain begins to shut down, your memory will feed the words to your mouth because you’ve practiced so many times that it’s become second nature.

-The key is to practice until you can launch into your speech from any point in the beginning, middle, or end without needing to think about what came before or after.
-In other words, you know exactly what you’re going to say by heart, and can deliver it on demand.
-How much practice is enough?
-Depends.
-Everyone is different.
-For me, the magic number is about fifty rehearsals.
+For me, the magic number is about twenty complete rehearsals.
 Yes, I could do it with less drill, but that degree of preparation gives me the latitude to stop, start, go off-topic, accommodate a question from the audience, then resume my place in the presentation as if the interruption never happened.

 The outcome of this mind game?
 Knowing his worst-case performance was too remote a possibility to actually happen, neutralized his fear.
 Sure, he might fumble over a phrase or forget a reference or a quote, but if he did, he was prepared to ask his audience for help.
 By approaching his presentation based on what he knew he could do, it eliminated his fear about what he would never do.